acro5piano/wayremap/README.md

 # Run

-For Wayland security model, we have to do execute key remapping as root.
+For Wayland security model, we have to do execute the key remapping as root.

-Simply write your own service and run it as python script:
+Simply write your own service and run it as a python script:

 ```python
  # /etc/wayremap.config.py